Top 10 Off-the-Beaten-Path Attractions in China

 When visiting China, many people will first consider visiting Beijing to see the Great Wall, Xi'an to see the Terracotta Warriors, Shanghai to marvel at modernity, and Chengdu to see the adorable pandas.
 But China has much more to offer.
-In this article, I will recommend ten off-the-beaten-path attractions, including the Li River, Changbai Mountain, Guizhou minority villages, Fujian Tulou, and others.
+In this article, I will recommend ten off-the-beaten-path attractions, including the Changbai Mountain, Guizhou minority villages, Fujian Tulou, and others.
 They are not that famous, but definitely worth a visit!

 Changbai Mountain, Jilin Province